AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='clear-class-names'>Clear Class names</a>
 This topic seemed to come up the most.
-There were differing opinons about how to define "clear," some of which are mentioned below.
+There were differing opinions about how to define "clear," some of which are mentioned below.
 No matter how you decide to define "clear" it should be consistent and the entire team should subscribe to the same method.

 "Names shoud clarify intent."